 Much more analysis of results needs to be carried out before firm conclusions can be drawn.
-However, certain observations are worth making even now:

-- Whilst the document ranking task showed that using Lucene gave better coverage (i.e. more questions could be answered) using MadCow actually resulted in higher scores across all three question types.
-This clearly shows that performing document retrieval for use within question answering systems is a complex topic which requires further detailed investigation. - Both our approaches to answering other questions performed worse than expected (approximately half the score obtained in the TREC 2004 evaluations [Gaizauskas et al., 2004].
-We imagine that this is due to the inclusion of more event targets which were complex than we expected. - Having standardised many tasks and resources common to our approaches allowing us to fairly compare approaches it seems that the SMS approach consistently outperforms the logical form matching approach.
+However, certain observations are worth making now.
+First, while the document ranking task showed that using Lucene gave better coverage (i.e. more questions could be answered), using MadCow actually resulted in higher scores across all three question types.
+This clearly shows that performing document retrieval for use within question answering systems is a complex topic which requires further detailed investigation.